PGI 211.70--PURCHASE REQUESTS

 (1) Suitable and available for the purpose and amount of the contract; and

 (2) Traceable from the purchase request to the resultant contract.

-(f) Purchase requests transmitted between requiring systems and contract writing systems shall be transmitted via the Global EXchange system (GEX) using the Purchase Request Data Standard Extensible Markup Language (XML) format (http://www.acq.osd.mil/dpap/pdi/eb/procurement_data_standard.html).
-Copies shall be sent via the GEX to the Electronic Data Access (EDA) (http://eda.ogden.disa.mil) system.
-Requiring systems and contract writing systems may use a format that can be translated to or from the purchase request Data Standard Extensible Markup Language (XML) format.
+(f) Purchase requests transmitted between requiring systems and contract writing systems shall be transmitted via the Global EXchange system (GEX) using the Purchase Request Data Standard Extensible Markup Language (XML) format at https://www.acq.osd.mil/asda/dpc/ce/ds/procurement-data-standard.html.
+Copies shall be sent via the GEX to the Electronic Data Access (EDA) system at http://eda.ogden.disa.mil.
+Requiring systems and contract writing systems may use a format that can be translated to or from the purchase request Data Standard XML format.